Grooming

 * If a comb can’t slide under the matt easily, feel for your rabbit’s skin and then cut the top off the matt - staying WELL away from the skin.
 Then use your fingers or some tweezers to carefully tease out the matt working slowly, teasing out a few strands at a time.
 Work slowly and gently, giving your rabbit plenty of rest breaks.

-* One approach if you encounter a large mat, is to snip into the mat carefully, pull the mat apart gently with your hands and then use a comb to gently tease out the fur in the mat while holding the clump at the base by the skin to prevent pulling on and injuring the skin.
+* Another approach is to snip into the mat carefully, pull the mat apart gently with your hands and then use a comb to gently tease out the fur in the mat while holding the clump at the base by the skin to prevent pulling on and injuring the skin.
 You can then cut out the long fur that is being combed out.
 Once the mat is thinner it can be cut out completely.
-Other approaches are discussed above.

 * If the bunny has mats very close to the skin, take as much off the top as you can, tease the top out and let the matt ‘bloom’ and grow out some more so that it can be more safely cut out.

-* Make sure to check common problem areas such as the rump, belly, bib, armpits, legs, feet and between the toes.
+* Make sure to check common problem areas such as the rump, belly, bib, armpits, legs, feet, behind the ears and between the toes.

-* For severe matting work for no more than an hour a day (or as long as the bunny can tolerate it) in sections on the body.
+* For severe matting work for no more than an hour a day (or as long as the bunny can tolerate it) in short sessions.
 One day work on the cheeks, the next day on the shoulders, etc. Don't overtire or stress your bunny trying to do it all in one sitting.

-* If the bunny is severely matted, she will need to have the mats clipped off with clippers.
+* If the rabbit is severely matted, she will need to have the mats clipped off with clippers.
 Make sure that your clipper blade does not overheat - as this can burn your rabbit's skin.
-Work for only 15-20 minutes and then let the bunny rest for 10 minutes.
+Work for only 15-20 minutes and then let the rabbit rest for 10 minutes.
 Work for no more than an hour in total on the rabbit.
-Watch very carefully for stress levels in the bunny.
-The better option is to seek an experienced rabbit groomer or if none is available, a rabbit savvy vet and have the rabbit sedated for a full coat clip off.
+Watch very carefully for stress levels in the rabbit such as rapid breathing, third eyelid showing, bulging eyes etc. The better option is to seek an experienced rabbit groomer or if none is available, a rabbit savvy vet and have the rabbit sedated for a full coat clip off.
 This is much less stressful for the rabbit in the long run.

-For the most part I would say - Do not use a groomer unless they are a specialist rabbit groomer and experienced with safely and humanely clipping rabbits - ie they do NOT trance or scruff to access the belly region or do things such as clip all of the fur off the bottom of the feet.
+For the most part I would say - approach groomers with caution.
+They need to be a specialist rabbit groomer who is experienced with safely and humanely clipping rabbits - ie they do NOT trance or scruff to access the belly region or do things such as clip all of the fur off the bottom of the feet.
 A more inexperienced groomer will need two people to groom your rabbit - one to hold the rabbit and the other to use the tools.
-Your rabbit-savvy vet can also do any shaving and clipping needed to get you started and you can learn on the job from there.
+Some rabbit-savvy vets will do any shaving and clipping needed to get you started but most will sedate the rabbit to do so.
+Then you can learn on the job from there.

 An example of how quickly matting can build up in a long coated rabbit -